js216/CeNTREX/README.md

 a pump's indicator can poll the pump status, and display a green label that says the pump is running, or a black one that says the pump is stopped.

+Currently, three kinds of indicator controls are supported:

+- `indicator`: a `QLabel` that changes text and style depending on the return values of the `monitoring_command`
+- `indicator_button`: a `QPushButton` that changes its text, style, and the command called depending on the return values of the `monitoring_command`
+- `indicator_lineedit`: a `QLineEdit` that changes its text to the return value of the `monitoring_command`

-The text values corresponding to the given return values are to be listed in the relevant section of the `.ini` file, and styles can similarly be chosen from a list of styles pre-defined in `darkstyle.qss` (see beginning of that file).
+For `indicator`s and `indicator_buttons, the text values corresponding to the given return values are to be listed in the relevant section of the `.ini` file, and styles can similarly be chosen from a list of styles pre-defined in `darkstyle.qss` (see beginning of that file).
 For example, a simple indicator will require the following fields:

     monitoring_command = CheckFlood()
     return_values = flooding, no flood, invalid, None